3 Austin Real Estate Trends and How They Might Impact Your Home Search

-It's only natural for home prices to rise given the fact that the economy is strong.
-Inventory isn't limitless and there is an influx of buyers hoping to find a great home in the city.
+It's only natural for home prices to rise, given the fact that the economy is strong.
+Inventory isn't limitless, and there is an influx of buyers hoping to find a great home in the city.
 However, central Austin has enjoyed a boost in home values in the past that is unlike anything the city has seen before.
 Between May 2011 and May 2017, the median price of the homes for sale in Austin increased by more than $200,000.

 3. Zip code matters, and 78704 is leading the pack

-Popular Austin neighborhoods such as Barton Hills, Bouldin Creek, Dawson and Travis Heights saw strong sales, and the 78704 south Austin zip code still ranks number one in neighborhood analysis.
-Other active zip codes in 2019 and 2020 are 78745, 78749 in the far south and 78613 in Cedar Park.
+Popular Austin neighborhoods such as Barton Hills, Bouldin Creek, Dawson, and Travis Heights saw strong sales, and the 78704 south Austin zip code still ranks number one in neighborhood analysis.
+Other active zip codes in 2019 and 2020 are 78745, 78749 in the far south, and 78613 in Cedar Park.
 Those wanting to live on the outskirts might explore the surrounding communities of Round Rock, Hutto, or Georgetown.

 Even as the summer days wane and the fall begins, real estate experts do not expect the market to settle down for the winter months.
-The economy is strong, there are new jobs to be found in the growing tech sector, and residents are looking for high-quality housing in the many welcoming neighborhoods of Austin.
+The economy is strong, there are new jobs in the growing tech sector, and residents are looking for high-quality housing in the many welcoming neighborhoods of Austin.